Hi, I’m Hoa Nguyen.

 GoogleScholar: scholar.google.com/citations?user=g6KC_pUAAAAJ

-I’m a fifth-year PhD student at UC Davis (graduating December 2026), working with Professor Jason Lowe-Power on rethinking data prefetching through the lens of hardware/software co-design, building systems that interweave the flexibility of software prefetching with the efficiency of specialized hardware.
+I’m a fifth-year PhD student at UC Davis (graduating December 2026), working with Professor Jason Lowe-Power on hardware/software co-designed data prefetchers that interweave the flexibility of software with the efficiency of specialized hardware: software decides what to prefetch and hardware carries it out.
 To put it differently: this is how a software engineer would build a data prefetcher.

 I have an extensive background in hardware architecture and software development.
-I’ve contributed to the gem5 simulator for 6 years at UC Davis, and during my PhD I’ve interned as a software engineer at Google and as a researcher at AMD.
+I’ve contributed to the gem5 simulator for 6 years at UC Davis, and I’ve interned at Google as a software engineer and at AMD as a researcher.

 Research Interests: I started my PhD thinking about the inevitable address translation bottlenecks in scatter/gather operations of vector architectures.
-At some point, I realized this has always been a data prefetching problem.
-This led to Pickle, a data prefetcher for irregular memory accesses.
+After a few years, I realized this has always been a data prefetching problem.
+This led to Pickle, a hardware/software co-design data prefetcher for irregular memory accesses.

 Research